vimpunk/cratetorrent/DESIGN.md

 What is needed for this to work reliably is timing out requests, but as of this writing that is not yet implemented.

-For now, though, the download pipeline is set to a fixed size of 4, but this is to be added as a separate step under the optimization milestone.
+For now, though, the download pipeline is set to a fixed size of 4, but automatically adjusting it as a function of bandwidth-delay is to be added as a separate step under the optimization milestone.

 ### Session algorithm